Add Southern kick to your barbecue chicken with this Alabama White Sauce recipe! This recipe is tangy, easy to make, and uses no corn syrup.

 We make our Alabama white sauce without corn syrup.
 We also keep the heat to a minimum because of the tiny humans.
 The latter may change in the future.

 This recipe is an absolute hit with our family, and I hope it provides you with an added perspective to Southern cuisine.
 Enjoy!

 - 1/4 teaspoon Kosher Salt

 - Mesquite Wood Chips

-- In a bowl, mix together all of the sauce ingredients.
+- In a bowl, combine all of the sauce ingredients and whisk until it reaches a uniform consistency.
 Refrigerate the mixture for at least two hours before applying.
 Generously add kosher salt and ground black pepper to both sides of the chicken quarters.

 - Set up your grill in such a way that the chicken will be cooked via indirect heat.
 That is, the coals will be on the sides of the grill's ash pan and the center will be empty.
 Add a few mesquite wood chips (no more than a handful) to the charcoal.
 Fahrenheit.
 If you have a gas grill, use the outside burners but use the space where the center burners are to place the wood chips (soaked in water) inside aluminum foil shaped like a paper boat.
 Regardless of grill type, ensure the temperature does not exceed 325 degrees Fahrenheit.

 - Place the chicken quarters on top of the center of the grill with the skin side up.
 Cook for 45 minutes or until the meat temperature reaches 155 degrees Fahrenheit.
 When the chicken reaches the temperature, flip the quarters to skin-side down and continue cooking until the meat temperature reaches 165 degrees Fahrenheit.